ASSISTANT SUPERVISOR (FACILITIES SERVICES)

 Appointment will be on a two-year renewable contract, subject to performance and mutual agreement.
 A gratuity payment equals up to 10% of the total basic salary earned during the contract period may be granted upon satisfactory completion of the full contract period.
 The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, equals 10% of the total basic salary drawn during the contract period.
 Fringe benefits include leave, medical, and dental benefits.
 Starting salary will be commensurate with qualifications and experience.

-To apply, please submit a completed Application Form (click here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 5 May 2025.
-Please quote reference code 'PA(M)' in the Application Form.
+To apply, please submit a completed Application Form (click here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu).
+Please quote reference code 'SuA' in the Application Form.
+Applications are now open until the post is filled.

 HKAPA is an equal opportunity employer.